Using TRICARE for Addiction Treatment in Florida

 Certain TRICARE plans—such as TRICARE Select, Reservice Select, Retired Reserve, and Young Adult Select—may allow an out-of-network facility, but you may have to file your own insurance claims and potentially pay a higher rate for the services rendered.

-How Can I Pay the Costs Not Covered by TRICARE Insurance?
+How to Cover the Costs Not Covered by Insurance?

 Health insurance like TRICARE can help immensely when paying for addiction treatment, but it’s not the only way you can afford or pay for treatment.
 Some facilities offer payment plans and/or accept major credit and debit cards.
 Still others may offer scholarships for those determined to get into recovery.